Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Inside a London Eye Booth| ©Viator.com

-The most common question that people have when they go on the Millennium Wheel for the first time is: What to expect?
+The question that most first time visitors to the Millennium Wheel ask themselves is: What to expect?
 What are the booths like?
-Obviously, they are safe, but not only that, but every aspect of their design contributes to an optimal experience for every person who goes on the ride.
+Obviously, they are safe, but not only that, but every aspect of the design contributes to the optimum experience for every person who goes up.

 Is it possible to go on the London Eye at night?